adiwg/mdEditor-doc/README.md

 ## Background

 The mdEditor is an extension of a project initiated by the [Alaska Data Integration Working Group](http://www.adiwg.org/about/) \(ADIwg\) to adopt a set of project-level metadata fields for use by [member organizations](http://www.adiwg.org/about/#contributing-organizations).
-This editor is one of several integrated ADIwg projects, which include an ADIwg developed [mdJSON Schema](https://github.com/adiwg/mdJson-schemas) that forms the underlying data structure for metadata records and a [variety of tools](http://mdtools.adiwg.org/#popup-welcome) that allow the mdJSON data file to be validated against the mdJSON schema and converted to other formats.
+This editor is one of several integrated ADIwg projects, which include an ADIwg developed [mdJSON Schema](https://github.com/adiwg/mdJson-schemas) \(which forms the underlying data structure for metadata records\) and a [variety of tools](http://mdtools.adiwg.org/#popup-welcome) that allow the mdJSON data file to be validated against the mdJSON schema and converted to other formats.

 The mdEditor is a web application for authoring and editing metadata, for both projects and datasets.
 It interfaces with the mdTranslator to convert mdJSON to other metadata formats.